INTO-CPS-Association/DTaaS/client/test/README.md

 Replace _your_username_ and _your_password_ with the actual username and password of your GitLab account or the testing account that you intend to use.
-Finally replace _foo.com_ with the URL of your application, as you did in `env.js`.
+Finally replace _foo.com_ with the URL of your application.

 Here's an example for test setup on the developer machine and on the integration server: